The pros and cons of travel agents in the internet age

 Talking about money can leave you tongue-tied.
 My weekly newsletter is full of financial conversation starters.

 Playing it safe

-Agents really pay off if things go wrong.
+Agents really pay off if things go wrong—a major plus in the Covid era.
 “If you’re stuck somewhere unexpectedly, we can do things like find you a room in a sold-out hotel,” said Jack Ezon, founder and managing partner of the travel service Embark.
 Knowing someone has your back—and that you don’t have to scramble to fix the issue yourself —is often worth the added expense.

-But what about those poor stranded Thomas Cook clients?
-There are messes no travel agent can clean up.
-That’s why even new school agents recommend trip cancellation insurance.
+But there are messes no travel agent can clean up.
+That’s why even new-school agents recommend trip cancellation insurance.
 Quiana Thomas even requires that clients sign a waiver if they refuse.
 Before you buy, though, check your credit card benefits—travel insurance is a common perk.
 But as with all insurance, the devil is in the fine print.
 “Some policies only cover the bankruptcy of a travel supplier such as an airline, cruise line, hotel, or tour operator—not a travel agent or intermediary agent,” said travel expert Laura Begley Bloom.
-Look for a policy that protects you if your trip is cancelled for any reason.
+Look for a policy that protects you if your trip is canceled for any reason.